-- Be on time (30 minutes prior to the start of class). - Be prepared (lesson plans should be submitted and approved by CTs at least one day prior to teaching using the Lesson Plan Template). - Communicate clearly and in a timely manner.
-Communications written, in person, on the phone should use appropriate greetings and closings, grammar, professional vocabulary, and be courteous in tone.
+- Be on time and prepared (lesson plans should be submitted and approved by the CT and supervisor at least one day prior to teaching using the Lesson Plan Template). - Communicate clearly and in a timely manner.
+Communications written, in person, using phone should use appropriate greetings and closings, grammar, professional vocabulary, and be courteous in tone.
 Teacher Candidates are required to use their Sacramento State email for all email communication pertaining to the program.
-Emails should be checked on a daily basis with responses taking no more than 48 hours; if emails are marked urgent, responses should be sent as soon as possible. - Learn and follow all school rules, including any policies related to attendance, a positive COVID-19 test result, use of technology, and related policies and practices. - Attend department meetings and school events such as Back-to-School Night, Open House, parent/guardian teacher conferences, IEP meetings, professional development, etc., to the extent possible so that they DO NOT interfere with TC's university class start times. - Learn and follow guidelines in the Teaching Credential Programs Policies and Procedures Handbook - Dress and act professionally: maintain confidentiality, treat colleagues, staff, students, parents with respect and courtesy, maintain professional standards for dress, language and media use, meet deadlines and timelines, take responsibility, maintain high standards of personal accountability and integrity, maintain open lines of communication, anticipate challenges and address them, be cognizant that you are representing Sacramento State specifically and the teaching profession in general act in ways that will engender pride. - Maintain a "growth" mindset: be confident that purposeful and diligent effort brings results therefore, be open-minded and intellectually curious, engage in activities that will deepen and/or broaden your perspective and knowledge base, seek out feedback, receive it with grace and objectivity, and then implement/apply it thoughtfully. - Maintain a class Ebinder or similar organizer approved by the supervisor to include: - School Rules/Policies - o Class syllabi - Seating charts for each class (avoid including student last names or other personal info) - Unit and daily lesson plans - Daily/Weekly written reflections - Observation notes - Write weekly high/low reflections to communicate with your supervisor (see Lesson Plan template).
+Emails should be checked on a daily basis with responses taking no more than 48 hours; if emails are marked urgent, responses should be sent as soon as possible. - Learn and follow all school rules, including any policies related to attendance, a positive COVID-19 test result, use of technology, and related policies and practices. - Attend department meetings and school events such as Back-to-School Night, Open House, parent/guardian teacher conferences, IEP meetings, professional development, etc., to the extent possible so that they DO NOT interfere with TC's university class start times. - Learn and carefully follow guidelines in the Teaching Credential Programs Policies and Procedures Handbook - Dress and act professionally: maintain confidentiality, treat colleagues, staff, students, parents with respect and courtesy, maintain professional standards for dress, language and media use, meet deadlines and timelines, take responsibility, maintain high standards of personal accountability and integrity, maintain open lines of communication, anticipate challenges and address them, be cognizant that you are representing Sacramento State specifically and the teaching profession in general act in ways that will engender pride. - Maintain a "growth" mindset: be confident that purposeful and diligent effort brings results - therefore, be open-minded and intellectually curious, engage in activities that will deepen and/or broaden your perspective and knowledge base, seek out feedback, receive it with grace and objectivity, and then implement/apply it thoughtfully. - Maintain all school items (keys, books, etc.) on loan from the school and promptly at the end of the placement. - Maintain a class Ebinder or similar organizer requested by your supervisor to include: - School Rules/Policies - o Class syllabi - O Seating charts for each class (avoid using student last names or other personal info) - Unit/Daily lesson plans - O Daily/Weekly written reflections (confirm your supervisor's preference) - Observation notes/feedback from supervisor and CT - Write weekly high/low reflections to communicate with your supervisor (see Lesson Plan template further below).